thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/1-Create-ACR.md

 Example screenshot of the Terraform apply command:

 ![](images/acr.png)

+## 🧠 Knowledge Check
+After creating the ACR, consider these questions:

+1. Why is it beneficial to use Terraform for creating cloud resources like ACR?
+2. How does storing the Terraform state in Azure Storage Account help in team environments?
+3. What are the advantages of using ACR over other container registry options?

 ## 💡 Pro Tip
 Consider setting up replication for your ACR to improve pull performance in different regions.
 You can add this to your Terraform configuration for automated setup.